littlecodersh/ItChat/README.md

         Talks with friends on WeChat through command line
     Environment:
         Windows 8.1 - 64
-        Python 2.7.10 (with requests installed)
+        Python 2.7.10 (with requests, Image)
     Attention:
         More information, contact me!
     目的：